dmidk/danradocs/README.md

 # danra-book

-This is a jupyter book for the DANRA (Danish Reanalysis) project and dataset.
+This is the jupyter book for the DANRA (Danish Reanalysis) project and dataset.

 ## Overview